IndigoUnited/js-proper-on-transition-end/README.md

     - `gracePeriod`: There is an implicit grace period of `100` milliseconds before the event times out, but you can tweak it using this option.
 - `callback`: The callback that is called when the transition ends.

+Calling `cancelOnTransitionEnd` will remove the listener and cleanup the timers.

 ## Tests

 `$ npm test`
 `$ npm test-cov` to get coverage report

 ## License